s Single Go binary · runs on cron · self-hosted

 Does scribe require an Anthropic API key?

-No. Every LLM op in scribe — per-project extraction, absorb (contextualize, atomic facts, pass-2), dream, assess, deep, session-mine, relations migrate — runs end-to-end against a local Ollama server.
+No. Every LLM op in scribe runs end-to-end against a local Ollama server: per-project extraction, absorb (contextualize, atomic facts, pass-2), dream, assess, deep, session-mine, relations migrate.
 There is no remaining claude -p callsite in a normal scribe sync.
 A single line in scribe.yaml flips the whole pipeline.
 Per-op overrides still work if you want to keep some passes on Anthropic.

 What does it cost to run?